tstatler/doctools/guides/acs/sdks/ios/README.md

     }

-Then refer to [Push Notification Docs](api/v1/push_notifications/subscribe) to see how to subscribe and send push notifications.
+Then refer to the {@link PushNotifications} API reference to see how to subscribe and send push notifications.
 You can also log on to your ACS App Console to send push notifications to all your subscribed clients.

 ## ACS Model Classes

-The sdk defines a list of object model classes that correspond to the server objects under ACS/Models.
+The SDK defines a list of object model classes that correspond to the server objects under `ACS/Models`.
 They are all subclasses of `CCObject` or `CCObjectWithPhoto`.

 ## Making API Calls

-The ACS iOS SDK provides the `CCRequest` class with delegate callbacks to make synchronized or asynchronized REST calls to the ACS server easier.
-CCRequest is a subclass of [ASIHttpRequest](https://allseeing-i.com/ASIHTTPRequest/).
+The ACS iOS SDK provides the `CCRequest` class with delegate callbacks to make synchronous or asynchronous REST calls to the ACS server easier. `CCRequest` is a subclass of [ASIHttpRequest](https://allseeing-i.com/ASIHTTPRequest/).

-To instantiate a CCRequest:
+To instantiate a `CCRequest` object: